GJT-34/dc-metro/README.md

 4. Under the _Subscriptions_ section on your profile, select the **show** button beside the _Primary Key_.
 This is the key that allows the board to communicate with WMATA.

-## Part 4: Setting up the board to connect to WMATA
+## Part 4: Setting Up the Board to Connect to WMATA
 1. Open the [settings.toml](src/settings.toml) file located in the root of the _CIRCUITPY_ volume.

 2. Fill in your wifi SSID and password and WMATA API key.